Transformers: Dark of the Moon: Plot

 Sentinel uses the Pillars to transport hundreds of concealed Decepticons from the Moon to Earth.
-Dylan Gould, Carly's boss, is revealed to be working with the Decepticons, and captures Carly with the help of Soundwave, who was disguised as Carly's car.
-At the demand of the Decepticons, the Autobots are exiled from Earth, but Starscream destroys their ship as it takes off.
-The Decepticons invade Chicago while placing Pillars around the world to begin transporting Cybertron to the Solar System, planning to enslave humanity and use Earth's resources to rebuild their homeworld.
+Dylan Gould, Carly's boss, is revealed to be working with the Decepticons and captures Carly with the help of Soundwave, disguised as Carly's car.
+At the Decepticons' demand, the Autobots are exiled from Earth, but Starscream destroys their ship as it takes off.
+The Decepticons invade Chicago while placing Pillars around the world to begin transporting Cybertron to the Solar System, planning to use humanity and Earth's resources to rebuild their homeworld.
 Sam teams up with former NEST soldier Robert Epps to go into Chicago to save Carly and arrest Dylan.
-They are nearly killed by the Decepticons before the Autobots, who survived their ship's destruction, intervene.
+The Decepticons nearly kill them before the Autobots, who anticipated the trap and survived their ship's destruction, intervene.
 Sam, along with NEST teams led by Lennox and Navy SEALs, rescue Carly and begin fighting the Decepticons.
 During the battle, the Autobot Que is executed, and Bumblebee kills Soundwave, while Optimus fights Sentinel.
 Laserbeak, Starscream, Shockwave, and the Driller are also killed in the ensuing battle.
 Meanwhile, Wheelie and Brains sneak onboard and sabotage the Decepticon mothership.

-Carly convinces Megatron that he will be replaced by Sentinel as leader of the Decepticons.
+Carly convinces Megatron that Sentinel will replace him as Decepticon leader.
 Sam fights Dylan and knocks him into the Pillar, which electrocutes and kills him.
 Bumblebee destroys the Control Pillar, closing the Bridge and causing the partially transported Cybertron to implode.
 Sentinel overpowers Optimus, but is incapacitated by Megatron, who is determined to regain his leadership.
-Megatron offers a truce, but Optimus refuses and kills Megatron by tearing off his head, before executing Sentinel for his betrayal.
+Megatron offers a truce, but Optimus refuses and kills Megatron by tearing off his head, then executes Sentinel for his betrayal.
 Sam and Carly are reunited, and the Autobots remain on Earth as their hopeful home.